Overview

 const match = await bcrypt.compare(inputPassword, storedHash);

-Cost factor 12 adds approximately 250ms per hash — imperceptible to a user logging in once, but multiplies the attacker's offline cracking time by 2^12 compared to an unsalted SHA-256.
+Cost factor 12 adds roughly 250ms per hash, which a user logging in once won't notice but which multiplies an attacker's offline cracking time by 2^12 compared to unsalted SHA-256.

-API keys and token hashing — SHA-256 is correct:
+API keys and token hashing: SHA-256 is fine here:

-Use the Hash Generator to test hash functions, verify expected outputs, and compare algorithms during development.
+Use the Hash Generator to test hash functions, check expected outputs, and compare algorithms while you build.

 Salting:

-A salt is a random value added to a password before hashing that ensures two identical passwords produce different hashes.
-Bcrypt, Argon2id, and scrypt all generate and store a salt automatically — you do not manage it separately.
-Never use a fixed ("pepper") salt without a random salt on top.
+A salt is a random value mixed into a password before hashing, so two users with the same password end up with different stored hashes.
+Bcrypt, Argon2id, and scrypt all generate and store this salt for you automatically.
+Skip any scheme that relies on a fixed "pepper" without a random salt underneath it.

 Step 4: Enforce HTTPS and Certificate Hygiene

-All API traffic must travel over TLS (Transport Layer Security) — transmitting credentials, tokens, or user data over unencrypted HTTP is indefensible in 2026.
+All API traffic needs to run over TLS (Transport Layer Security).
+Sending credentials, tokens, or user data over plain HTTP in 2026 isn't a defensible choice.

 Minimum TLS requirements:

-- TLS 1.3 should be preferred where possible — it removes weak cipher suites at the protocol level and provides forward secrecy by default.
+- Prefer TLS 1.3 wherever you can: it strips out weak cipher suites at the protocol level and provides forward secrecy by default.

 - Configure strong cipher suites.
 In Nginx: